-In November 2014, Governor Brian Sandoval created Nevada's Book of Fallen Heroes.
-The book is located at the State Capitol Building in Carson City and each week a page is turned remembering those who gave their lives for freedom.
+In November 2014, Nevada’s Book of Fallen Heroes was created.
+The book is located at the State Capitol Building in Carson City and each week a page is turned remembering those who gave their lives for our freedom.
 In the links below are the names of those currently listed in the Book of Fallen Heroes separated by each war.